craggASAP/Pavlovian_Associations_Treadmill2D/README.md

 **Hardware requirement** : Run these scripts on the Raspberry Pi.

-**Software requirement**:  Phyton can be installed on machines running Windows.
+**Software requirement**:  Phyton can be installed on machines running Windows, macOS or Linux.
 Install [Adafruit Python MCP4725 Library](https://github.com/adafruit/Adafruit_Python_MCP4725).

 ------------------
 ##  License and Citation